daniel-tran/meaningless/README.md

 ## Should I manually edit the downloaded file?

 **This is NOT recommended** under normal circumstances, as it may cause problems with the library API when using the modified file.

-## What's the process for supporting new translations?

-- Add a new test case to `unit_tests_bible_translations.py` for the new translation.
-This is used to validate end-to-end correctness.
-  - Add all the necessary test data files under `test\static\unit_tests_bible_translations` in a new folder named according to the new translation.
-- Make appropriate modifications to the Web Extractor to account for translation-specific components, such as double spaces and in-line translation notes.
-  - Add unit tests for the Web Extractor to test these specific changes.
-  - Run all the Web Extractor unit tests to ensure stable behaviour with said changes.
-- Add appropriate modifications to the Base Downloader to specify any omitted passages that are present in the new translation.
-  - Update the relevant test case in `unit_tests_bible_translations.py` to check for correct handling of omitted passages.

 ## If multiple translations are supported, why aren't there more unit tests for these?